andreac0ntreras/Blink-Detection-Algorithm/READme.md

 ```

 ## Remainder of Main
-The remainder of main is experimental code that does an ANOVA test to see if there are consistent differences among blink
-rates across the three days for the participants, the code also generates graphs like the following:
+The remainder of main is experimental code that generates graphs like the following:
 ![img.png](img.png)
 ![img_2.png](img_2.png)
 Using this line of code